-- Once a supervisor is secured, students are required to complete the course enrolment form with their supervisor and submit to the course coordinator by the end of the first week of the term.

-NB: Ethics approval is required BEFORE course approval by the course coordinator - Once course enrolment is approved, students are required to complete and submit a course add form to Linda Chung (room 424, l.chung@utoronto.ca) before the end of the second week of the term.
+- Once a supervisor is secured, students are required to complete the course enrolment form with their supervisor and submit to the course coordinator by the first day of the term.
+NB: Ethics approval is required BEFORE course approval by the course coordinator. - Once course enrolment is approved, students are required to complete and submit a course add form (PHM389: contact Linda Chung l.chung@utoronto.ca, PHM589: contact Cecilia Sumi cecelia.sumi@utoronto.ca).